Cadiz, California

 Cadiz (Spanish: Cádiz) is an unincorporated community in the Mojave Desert in San Bernardino County, California, United States.
 It is located just south of the Marble Mountains near the National Trails Highway.
 Cadiz was a water stop on the railroad.

 History

 The town was named in 1883 by Lewis Kingman, a locating engineer for the Atlantic and Pacific Railroad.
 It is the third in a string of alphabetically named railroad stations in the Mojave Desert.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.

 The Cadiz Valley area overlies a large aquifer.

-Cadiz, Inc., a Los Angeles-based land and water-resource-management company, owns more than 35000 acre around Cadiz.
+Cadiz, Inc., a Los Angeles–based land and water-resource-management company, owns more than 35000 acre around Cadiz.
 It has plans to sell water from the aquifer.
-Under a Trump Administration change of policy, the project would not have to undergo federal review.
-In 2022, officials at Biden’s Interior Department petitioned a federal judge to throw out project approvals issued in 2020.
+Under the first Trump administration's change of policy, the project would not have to undergo federal review.
+In 2022, officials at Biden's Interior Department petitioned a federal judge to throw out project approvals issued in 2020.